|Location||1 week||2 weeks||4 weeks|

 The Kingdom of Tonga is an archipelago of 176 islands located in the South Pacific Ocean.
 Captain James Cook explored Tonga in 1773 and was so impressed with their local hospitality he called them the ‘Friendly Islands’.

 As a Polynesian monarchy, the Tongans have proudly retained their local culture and traditions.
-Tongan arts and handicrafts, including bone and wood carving, basket making and fine weaving, have been passed down through the generations.
+Tongan arts and handicrafts have been passed down through the generations.
 In more recent times, Tongans have embraced Christianity and a visit to one of the many churches on Sunday is a special and memorable occasion.
 With warm weather all year round, Tonga makes an ideal destination to enjoy a jungle adventure, stunning landscapes and pristine beaches.

-As with all volunteering projects you will need an open mind, a level of resourcefulness, patience, compassion, good-humour and a flexible attitude to be able to make-do and improvise.
-You will be provided with an information booklet and a clinic manual and there is a local nurse in the clinic to assist you.
+While medical volunteering in Tonga, you will need an open mind, a level of resourcefulness, patience, compassion, good-humour and a flexible attitude to be able to make-do and improvise.

 We arrange the local medical registration which may take up to 1 month to complete and therefore please apply at least 2 months prior to departure!